w3c/wai-media-guide/description.md

 ### Terminology
 {:.no_toc}

-Web Content Accessibility Guidelines (WCAG) uses the term "audio description" for description of visual information provided via audio.
-It is called "described video" in some regions, such as Canada.
+Description of visual information provided via audio is called "audio description" in Web Content Accessibility Guidelines (WCAG).
+In some regions and documents it is called "video description" or "described video".

-This resource uses "described video" in some places as a shortened form of "a video that includes audio description of the visual information".
+This resource uses "described video" in some places as a shortened form of "a video that includes description of the visual information in audio".

 ## Does My Media Need Description?